 System Status will detect any errors in the system and issue a warning to the operator.
-One warning indicator, the FAIL WARNING button, is located on the Broadcast Facilities Panel, as shown in Fig 1.
+One warning indicator, the FAIL WARNING button, is located in the Broadcast Facilities area of the panel as shown in Fig 1 & Fig 2.
 This will flash when an error is detected.
 It can be pressed to acknowledge the error and will stop flashing, but will remain lit until the error has been corrected.